Skip to the content.

 Abstract Contracts

 Contracts that contain implemented and non-implemented functions.
-Such contracts cannot be compiled, but they can be used as base contracts.
+Such contracts cannot be deployed, but they can be used as base contracts.

 }